mertkeser/msne-cs-2018-git/README.md

-# msne-cs-2018-git
+# MSNE COMPUTER SCIENCE 2018
 This is a repository created to practice git as part of msne computer science course.
+I am here with Mert, Fulvia and Laura.